C_M-Precision-Paperless-Parts-WEB-048 (1)

 Be The Shop Defense Contractors Can Trust.

-Beginning in 2024, every business in the defense manufacturing supply chain—an estimated 300,000 companies—will need to obtain third-party certification in cybersecurity.
+Every business in the defense manufacturing supply chain—an estimated 300,000 companies—must obtain third-party CMMC certification.
 The level of required security will depend on what kind of data is handled by each company.
 Are you prepared?

-What Every Job Shop Needs to Know About Getting Ready for CMMC
+What Job Shop Manufacturers Need to Know About CMMC

 The Cybersecurity Maturity Model Certification

-CMMC is a U.S. Department of Defense (DoD) program that applies to Defense Industrial Base (DIB) contractors.
-It is a unifying standard and new certification model to ensure that DoD contractors properly protect sensitive information.
-CMMC builds largely on the DFARS (Defense Federal Acquisition Regulation Supplement) and incorporates much of the pre-existing NIST (National Institute for Standard and Technology) 800-171 cybersecurity requirements.
+CMMC builds largely on the DFARS (Defense Federal Acquisition Regulation Supplement) and incorporates much of the pre-existing NIST (National Institute for Standard and Technology) 800-171 cybersecurity requirements that manufacturers have long been expected to meet when handling Contractor Defense Information or CUI.

 However, CMMC is different from previous cybersecurity standards in that self-reporting compliance is no longer enough.
 Rather, certification by third-party auditors will be a precondition for quoting work.
 This is a major game changer for job shops.